jschhie/Financial-Visualizer/README.md

 | 1 | 1 | 1 | 2002 | 1.11 | 0 | None |
 | 2 | 1 | 15 | 2002 | 12.99 | 1 | 'Food/Drink' |
 | 3 | 1	| 31 | 2002	| 31.00 | 1	| 'Bills' |

+Table I is a snippet of the ```sample_records.csv``` (See the /updated_demos/ directory for the full list of records).

+Each record represents a successful transaction and is identified by a Transaction ID, or *TID*.

+In particular, the *Is_Withdraw* field stores a boolean, which indicates if the *amount* was deposited or withdrawn on the specified date.
+The last field, *Tag*, pertains to money withdrawals only.
+By default, the latter two fields will be set to False/None for all deposits, respectively.

 > Notes:
 > The current implementation has six available tags as follows: 'Shopping', 'Health', 'Bills', 'Travel', 'Food/Drink', and 'Other'.